 If I am unsuccessful with an application to one programme, can I apply to another one?

-In the majority of cases, it is unlikely that an application rejected from one programme will be considered favourably under the auspices of another.
-Sometimes the Awards Panel will offer feedback and suggestions on ways you could improve your application, with the suggestion that you resubmit.
+No. Sometimes the Awards Panel will offer feedback and suggestions on ways you could improve your application, with the suggestion that you resubmit.

 What happens if I accidentally apply to the wrong programme?